Last updated on: April 14th, 2022

 b) OAuth consent screen 1 – Choose the “Internal” option and click create.

 c) OAuth consent screen 2 -> All that’s needed in this view is an Application name.
 Enter your preferred name and scroll down and save.

-a) With the application and service account correctly set up it’s time to grant it the required API permissions.
+a) With the application, service account, and API scopes correctly set up it’s time to grant it the required API permissions.
 Open the menu and navigate to APIs & Services -> Library.

 b) Search for “admin sdk” in the library and click on it.